forcedotcom/java-sdk/springsecurity/doc/spring-security.md

 - Add the \<fss:oauth /> tag
 - Add the \<security:http /> tag.
 For more information about this tag, see [Spring Security documentation][ss].

-The \<oauth /> tag requires that you provide OAuth properties using `connectionUrl` tag.
+The \<oauth /> tag requires that you provide OAuth properties using the `connectionUrl` tag.
 For example:

 	<fss:oauth>
         <fss:connectionUrl url="force://login.salesforce.com;oauth_key=sampleKey;oauth_secret=sampleSecret" />
     </fss:oauth>

-It is better to configure the connection URL as a system property or environment varialbe and enable placeholder configurer by including the following tag in your application context xml:
+It is preferable to configure the connection URL as a system property or environment variable rather than setting the URL directly in the `connectionUrl` tag.
+You can enable configuration of the connection URL in a system property or an environment variable by including the following tag in your application context xml:

+[TODO @Nawab]: be specific here. what is the file name? applicationContext.xml or something similar?

     <bean class="org.springframework.beans.factory.config.PropertyPlaceholderConfigurer" />

+Set the following in your `spring-configuration.xml` file:

     <!-- Uses the connection URL in the FORCE_MYCONNECTOR_URL environment variable or Java system property -->
     <fss:oauth>
         <fss:connectionUrl url="${FORCE_MYCONNECTOR_URL}" />
     </fss:oauth>

-The `PropertyPlaceholderConfigurer` will look for `FORCE_MYCONNECTOR_URL` in the system properties and if not found there then in environment variables.
+The `PropertyPlaceholderConfigurer` looks for a `FORCE_MYCONNECTOR_URL` Java system property.
+If that's not found, it looks for a `FORCE_MYCONNECTOR_URL` environment variable.

+[TODO @Nawab]: is the search case sensitice for both system prop and env variable?

-There are also [some other options](deprecated-spring) to specify connection URL but they will be be deprecated.
+There are also some [deprecated options](deprecated-spring) to specify connection URL.
+These are not recommended and will eventually be removed.

 The following attributes are optional for &lt;fss:oauth> in `spring-configuration.xml`: